 Any use that is not expressly listed as a permitted use is prohibited.
 In particular, the following uses are not expressly permitted by this Plan.
 Any of the below uses would require further analysis of parking needs and availability, and a redevelopment plan amendment process.

 - Dialysis Centers

 - Hospital or hospital expansion

 - Nursing facility

 - Urgent Care Facility

 - Substance abuse treatment center

 - Overnight medical care

-- Uses where medical treatment services are provided between 10PM and 7AM

 4.3.5 Development Requirements